 Fifteen senior secondary Australian Curriculum subjects across English, mathematics, science, history and geography have been developed in consultation with teachers, education authorities, academics, peak bodies and industry.

 More information ›

 Thank you to all who gave us feedback on the test website, you’ll see our new site offers improved navigation and functionality and a number of exciting new features, including the ability to:

-Scootle provides digital resources for teachers and students.
-Many of the resources in Scootle match the Australian Curriculum content descriptions.
+Scootle provides digital resources for teachers and students mapped to the Australian Curriculum .

 The Language Learning Space (LLS) provides learning resources and services for students and teachers of Chinese, Japanese and Indonesian languages.